seedfinancialdev/seed-portal/replit.md

 ## Recent Changes

+✓ **Archive Functionality Implemented** (July 20, 2025)
+  - Added archive button to saved quotes with confirmation dialog
+  - Archives preserve all data for auditing (never deleted from database)
+  - Updated database schema with 'archived' boolean field
+  - All queries exclude archived quotes by default for clean interface
+  - New API endpoint: PATCH /api/quotes/:id/archive

 ✓ **Production Deployment Completed** (July 20, 2025)
   - Successfully deployed to Replit at seed-bk-calc.replit.app
   - Application is live and accessible via public URL